leaningtech/labs/sites/cheerpx/src/content/docs/23-licensing.md

 ### System Integrators (SIs), Resellers and Distributors, OEMs

-Please [contact us directly][contact] to discuss OEM or Reseller licences.
+If you are a company who wants to offer CheerpJ integration as part of your software development services, you will need a special license and an agreement in place.
+Please [contact us directly](https://cheerpj.com/contact/) to discuss OEM or reseller licences.

 For any doubt, please check the [Complete License].